vitorlinsbinski/pokeapi/README.md

 # pokeapi
-It's a pokedex that shows all pokémons and their informations
+It's a pokedex that shows all pokémons and their informations.
+It was used the public Pokémon API.

 ## Technologies
 - HTML5